 Fort McIntosh

 Fort McIntosh, on the Rio Grande near Laredo, was established in the aftermath of the Mexican War and abandoned after World War II.
 American occupation of the former Spanish presidio dates from the arrival in November 1846 of Capt.
 Mirabeau B. Lamar, former president of the Republic of Texas, with the Laredo Guard of the Texas Volunteers.
 Pursuant to the ratification of the Treaty of Guadalupe Hidalgo, which terminated the war with Mexico and settled the boundary question in favor of the United States, the government dispatched Lt.
-Egbert Ludovicus Vielé, subsequent designer of Central Park in New York City, from Ringgold Barracks (see FORT RINGGOLD) with a company of the First United States Infantry.
+Egbert Ludovicus Vielé, subsequent chief engineer of Central Park in New York City, from Ringgold Barracks (see FORT RINGGOLD) with a company of the First United States Infantry.
 On March 3, 1849, the unit reached the banks of the Rio Grande in Webb County, where they set up a camp of tents on a bluff to the west of Laredo.
 They named the post Camp Crawford, in honor of Secretary of War George W. Crawford.
 In January 1850 the site became Fort McIntosh, in tribute to Lt.
 Col. James S. McIntosh, killed three years earlier in the battle of Molino Del Rey.

-Adapted from the official Handbook of Texas, a state encyclopedia developed by the Texas State Historical Association (TSHA).
+Adapted from the official Handbook of Texas, a state encyclopedia developed by Texas State Historical Association (TSHA).
 It is an authoritative source of trusted historical records.

-- Adoption Status: ✅
+- ✅ Adoption Status:

 - This place is available for adoption!
+Available for adoption!

 - Adopted by: